d4rkeagle65/eagles-chatbot/setup/README.md

 ```

 # File List
-- eagles-chatbot.service: To be placed in /lib/systemd/system/ to enable and start the systemd service for the backend.
+- eagles-chatbot-backend.service: To be placed in /lib/systemd/system/ to enable and start the systemd service for the backend.
 - setup_database.js: After the database itself is created and your .env file setup, this can be ran with node via commandline to create the tables and functions, and populate some basic values for functionality.